knayakar/Bristo-Coffee/README.md

 # Bristo-Coffee
 Coffee Shop Website.
-A sample website for a coffee shop
+A sample landing page for a coffee shop.